michele-persiani/AndroidActivityRecognition/README.md

   - RecordServiceStarter: starter for the service

   - SensorAccumulatorManager: manager handling the sensors and their accumulation
-  - Persistance: class for saving on files of a SensorAccumulatorManager
+  - Persistance: class for saving on external files the current state of SensorAccumulatorManager

 Author: **Michele Persiani**, michelep@cs.umu.se

+**Copiright of Umea University**